ubaltaci/s3-forklift/README.md

 * `source` should be string (file path) or readable stream.
 * `s3RemotePath` s3 path.
-* `options` are optional besides the all the options of original [S3.upload](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) you can pass `{remove: true}` to remove the source if the source is a file.
+* `options` are optional.
+Besides the all the options of original [S3.upload](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) you can pass `{remove: true}` to remove the source if the source is a file after upload completed successfully.

 ```javascript
 forklift.upload(source, s3RemotePath, /*options*/, (error, url) => {